guardian/security-hq/hq/markdown/run-command.md

 ```

-## Using EC2run on a configured instance

-If you have not yet setup EC2 run on the instance, then go to the second section....

 ## Setting up a instance with EC2run

+If you have already setup EC2 run on the instance, then you can skip to the Commands section.

 ### Create IAM client permissions

 Use an admin account, then you can skip this.
-If not, see Task 1 of the [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-access.html#sysman-access-user)
+If not, see Task 1 of the [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-access.html#sysman-access-user).

 ### Installation

-#### Create an IAM role (this will need to be done in cloudformation)
+#### Create an IAM role (this will need to be done in CloudFormation)

-See Task 2 in the [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-access.html#sysman-configuring-access-role)
+See Task 2 in the [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-access.html#sysman-configuring-access-role).

 In short, assuming you have an instance role already, you will need to include the following yaml entry under the [instance properties](https://github.com/guardian/security-hq/blob/master/cloudformation/security-hq.template.yaml#L86):

 ```
 ManagedPolicyArns: [ "arn:aws:iam::aws:policy/service-role/AmazonEC2RoleforSSM" ]
 ```